“You Went to the Olympics??”

 - Walking into the opening ceremonies.
 Surrounded by a sea of red white and blue uniforms, every face—athletes, volunteers, coaches, VIPs, audience—stretched wide into a smile.
 “USA!
 USA!
 USA!”

 - Checking in for the first race and looking up at our gleaming white mainsail.
-For every other regatta, I would’ve called out our boat number (341); for the Games, that number had been removed.
+For every other regatta, I would’ve called out our boat number (341) to identify our boat and team; for the Games, that number had been removed.
 All that remained was our country code, so I called up to the race committee: “Good morning, USA.”

 - Winning race #7.
 Every competitor had their country’s flag painted on their spinnaker, so heading to the finish we had a very visual (and visceral) OMG moment: we’re winning a race at the Olympics!
 (We also won race #10, but by then we were mathematically eliminated from the medals… so we already felt like failures.)

 Why didn’t we win a medal?
-Read the award-winning story about my worst day at the Games: The No Good, Very Bad Windiest Day
+Read about my worst day at the Games and the award-winning story it eventually inspired.